loadsmart/blog/content/posts/2022-11-02-how-to-fix-django-admin-timeouts/index.md

 ### Use `raw_id_fields`

-Setting the field as a raw id field still allow its editing as just the id value of the related entity, like [this](https://docs.djangoproject.com/en/4.1/ref/contrib/admin/#django.contrib.admin.ModelAdmin.raw_id_fields):
+Setting the field as a [raw id field](https://docs.djangoproject.com/en/4.1/ref/contrib/admin/#django.contrib.admin.ModelAdmin.raw_id_fields) still allows its editing as just the id value of the related entity:

 ```python
 class CustomAdmin(admin.ModelAdmin):